Chiral condensate and the equation of state at nonzero baryon density from the hadron resonance gas model with a repulsive mean field: Results on the chiral crossover line

 \subsection{Curvature of the crossover line in the repulsive mean-field QMHRG model}

-As discussed in the previous subsection, the temperature at which the observable $\Delta^l_R$ falls to half its zero-temperature value, is used as an estimate of the pseudo-critical temperature $T_c$~\cite{Biswas:2022vat} for each value of $\mu_B$.
-The extracted pseudo-critical temperature as a function of $\mu_B$, $T_{c}(\mu_B)$ is shown as a function of $\mu_B$ in the left panel of Fig.~\ref{fig:phasediamu} using QMHRG model for $K=0$ and $K=33~{\rm GeV}^{-2}$.
+As discussed in the previous subsection, the temperature at which the observable $\Delta^l_R$ falls to half its zero-temperature value is used as an estimate of the pseudocritical temperature $T_{pc}$~\cite{Biswas:2022vat} for each value of $\mu_B$.
+The extracted pseudo-critical temperature as a function of $\mu_B$, $T_{pc}(\mu_B)$, is shown as a function of $\mu_B$ in the left panel of Fig.~\ref{fig:phasediamu} using QMHRG model for $K=0$ and $K=33~{\rm GeV}^{-2}$.
 The uncertainty in the value of $\Delta_l^R$ results in an uncertainty in the value of the crossover temperature, which, however, is quite small, about the size of the symbols in Fig. \ref{fig:phasediamu} or even smaller.
-In the same figure, the vertical axis is scaled by the estimated pseudo-critical temperatures at zero baryon density, which are $T_{c}(\mu_B=0)=161.2(1.7)~$MeV for the ideal case~\cite{Biswas:2022vat}, and $T_{c}(\mu_B=0)=161.5(1.6)~$MeV for the repulsive QMHRG model with the mean-field coefficient $K=33~\text{GeV}^{-2}$, respectively.
+In the same figure, the vertical axis is scaled by the estimated pseudocritical temperatures at zero baryon density, which are $T_{pc}(\mu_B=0)=161.2(1.7)~$MeV for the ideal case~\cite{Biswas:2022vat} and $T_{pc}(\mu_B=0)=161.5(1.6)~$ MeV for the repulsive QMHRG model with the mean-field coefficient $K=33~\text{GeV}^{-2}$.
 Our analysis is restricted to $\mu_B\leq 750$ MeV for reasons explained below.
-As one can see from the figure, the effects of repulsive baryon interactions start to have impact in the value of $T_{c}$ for $\mu_B>300$ MeV pushing the chiral crossover temperature toward larger values, and leading to a better agreement with the lattice QCD results on the curvature of the pseudo-critical line.
-On the other hand for $\mu_B < 300$ MeV the effects of the repulsive mean-fields are small, and good agreement for the curvature of the pseudo-critical line is obtained using QMHRG model with or without the repulsive mean-fields included.
+As one can see from the figure, the effects of repulsive baryon interactions start to have an impact on the value of $T_{pc}$ for $\mu_B>300$ MeV, pushing the chiral crossover temperature toward larger values and leading to a better agreement with the lattice QCD results on the curvature of the pseudocritical line.
+On the other hand for $\mu_B < 300$ MeV the effects of the repulsive mean-fields are small, and good agreement for the curvature of the pseudocritical line is obtained using QMHRG model with or without the repulsive mean fields included.